neoncortex/bashed/README.md

 ## Content with fzf:
 The function editdata, or edata, for short, display file paths and urls on fzf.
 The selection will be opened using the command inside the variable eddatacmd, that is by default, xdg-open.

 It will display any file path, or url, that are by itself, alone in one line, or any quoted file path or url that it finds.
+It will be improved with time, it still gets a lot of false positives.

 ## Disable line numbering:
 To disable line numbering for the next command: